microsoft/azure_arc/azure_arc_data_jumpstart/docs/kubeadm_dc_vanilla_arm_template.md

         - Inject user params values (from bullet point #1) to be used in both runtime and logon script
         - Install the required tools – az cli, az cli Powershell module, kubernetes-cli and putty (Chocolaty packages)
         - Download & install the Azure Data Studio (Insiders) & azdata cli
-        - Download the Azure Data Studio Arc & PostgreSQL extensions
+        - Download the Azure Data Studio Azure Data CLI, Azure Arc & PostgreSQL extensions
         - Create the logon script
         - Create the Windows schedule task to run the logon script at first login
         - Disable Windows Server Manager from running at login